 When you treat your addiction and other mental health conditions at the same time, you significantly lower your risk of relapse.

-This plan will include strategies meant to reduce your risk of relapse, such as ongoing therapy, support groups, and wellness activities like exercise and meditation.
+This plan will likely include strategies meant to reduce your risk of relapse, such as ongoing therapy, support groups, vocational training, independent skills training, and case management.

 Your treatment team may also recommend that you stay at a sober living house.
 These houses are safe, structured environments that help people in recovery readjust to normal life.